Elon Phoenix men's soccer: 2000–2004: SoCon

-2005–Present: Putting it all Together
+2005–present

 Darren Powell arrived at Elon in 2005 looking to bring some of the success he had enjoyed as a player and assistant coach at UNC-Greensboro to Elon.
 As a player, Powell helped the Spartans to two NCAA Tournament berths in 1993 and 1994.
 Later, with Powell serving as an assistant coach, the Spartans posted a 55–26–3 record in Powell's four seasons on the bench.
 They also became the #1 team in the nation at one point in 2004.
 For his efforts, Powell was honored as one of the top NCAA Division I assistant coaches by College Soccer News.
-He looked to bring that winning attitude to Elon as head coach of the Phoenix.

-Powell immediately began to turn things around for Elon soccer.
-The Phoenix finished 9-9-2 (4-2-1 SoCon) in 2005.
+In the first season under Powell's coaching, Elon finished 9–9–2 (4–2–1 SoCon) in 2005.
 This marked just the second non-losing season for the team since joining Division I. It was also the first winning record in conference play since moving to D1.
-Powell was honored as the Southern Conference Coach of the Year for 2005 Coach Powell however, the Phoenix were not content with the relative success of 2005.
-The 2006 squad kept the momentum going, and clinched Elon soccer's first winning season in Division I finishing 10-8-2 (3-3-1 SoCon).
-The team was also ranked as high as #22 in the Soccer America poll after a 6–1 start, which included a win over then-#17 UAB.
-The Phoenix continued to build in 2007 going 8-7-4 (4-3-0 SoCon)including a tie against top-ranked, and eventual national champion, Wake Forest.
-Elon soccer had learned what it took to compete at the highest level, but still had no "silverware" to show for it by the end of the 2007 season.
-That was about to change.
+Powell was honored as the Southern Conference Coach of the Year for 2005.
+The 2006 squad clinched Elon soccer's first winning season in Division I finishing 10–8–2 (3–3–1 SoCon).
+The team was also ranked as high as #22 in the Soccer America poll after a 6–1 start, which included a win over then #17 UAB.
+The Phoenix continued to build in 2007 going 8–7–4 (4–3–0 SoCon) including a tie against top-ranked, and eventual national champion, Wake Forest.